 Effective waste management is essential for the health and hygiene of your family and neighbors.
 We all have some waste, either dry or wet garbage, and this needs proper handling.
 Now, waste management requires the participation of everyone in the family.
 Thankfully, there are many responsible ways that you can smartly and responsibly manage waste at home.
 With some creativity and discipline, you’ll reduce your waste in a very organized manner so that it won’t create any problems in the future.
-Dependant on the scale of your waste, you might want to know what does a 20 yard dumpster look like?
+Depending on the scale of your waste, you might want to know what does a 20 yard dumpster look like?

 Here are five ways to effectively manage waste at home.

 Know What You Can’t Throw Away

-Not everything can be thrown in a residential dumpster rental.
-Some items are acceptable, and others are prohibited.
+Not everything can be thrown into a residential dumpster rental.
+In Pflugerville, Texas, where we drop a lot of dumpsters, some items are acceptable and others are prohibited.
 However, this list varies depending on the location.
-Individuals can throw most household and construction debris in roll-off containers.
+Individuals can throw most household and construction debris into roll-off containers.
 You can put any material in a dumpster as long as it’s not hazardous.
-Individuals can call junk removal company to dump most household waste like junk and appliances, furniture, yard waste, and construction materials like concrete, roofing shingles, etc.
+Individuals can call junk removal company to dump most household waste, like junk and appliances, furniture, yard waste, and construction materials like concrete, roofing shingles, etc.

-Landfills nowadays are better equipped and hence can keep contaminants contained.
-But, some materials are prohibited or banned by the local and federal government to protect people and the environment.
+Landfills nowadays are better equipped and, hence, can keep contaminants contained.
+But some materials are prohibited or banned by the local and federal governments to protect people and the environment.
 Therefore, if you’re found throwing them away, you can be penalized or pay unwanted additional fees.

 Some things you can’t throw away include asbestos, electronics, batteries, fuels, propane tanks, paints, stains, etc. Please check with your state for the complete list of things that you can and can’t put in the dumpsters.
 We should also mention that some states have regulations on throwing plastic, paper, and glass, and in others, individuals can throw these items in the same bin.
 It’s, therefore, necessary that you understand your city’s policies and guidelines on throwing these items.